 Loading...

-Without a doubt, hiring a vehicle is one of the best ways to make the most of your time in Iceland.
-The winding roads and remote destinations mean that driving is not only a joy but also sometimes the only way to reach the places you’re keen to tick off your bucket list.
 However, choosing the right model and type of car can make or break your time on this curious island.
 You’ll need to consider factors like time of year, weather conditions, your trip type, and more to ensure a comfortable and safe adventure.
 Let’s take a look at the ins and outs of this important decision.

 Now you’ve had the chance to think about whether hiring a car is suitable for your group, here are all the details you’ll need to make a final decision!

 This is one of the biggest advantages of having your own set of wheels in Iceland - complete freedom to explore.
-Having access to a car to get around Iceland gives you the ultimate flexibility to plan your itinerary and activities exactly as you wish.
+Having access to a car to get around the island gives you the ultimate flexibility to plan your itinerary and activities exactly as you wish.
 Want to head to the Blue Lagoon?
 No problem, you can stop off anywhere you like on the way back, too!

 When you hire a car, you are not limited to those attractions that large companies have planned group tours to.
 You are free to research those off-the-beaten-track locations and head there instead!
 For those more adventurous and keen to experience something unique, a rental car might just be the perfect choice!